 Most people go home on the first, second, or third day after shoulder replacement surgery.
 You begin physical therapy shortly after your procedure but may need help with daily tasks for the first two to four weeks, as your arm will be immobilized in a sling.

+We proudly serve the greater Kansas City area.
 If you’re thinking about getting a shoulder replacement, call Northland Orthopedics & Sports Medicine, or book an appointment online today.